PT

 Examples: wstETH, Stone, slisBNB

-It is important to note: For reward-bearing non-rebase Native Yield Tokens, the quantity of staked Native Yield Tokens in the position does not change after the lock-up period expires.
-However, their value (relative to the Native Asset Token's exchange ratio) will increase with the accumulation of native yield.
-Thus, burning PT does not redeem the same quantity of non-rebase Native Yield Tokens as initially staked; instead, it will be slightly less because part of the value is attributed to YT.
+It is important to note: For reward-bearing non-rebase Yield-bearing Tokens, the quantity of staked Yield-bearing Tokens in the position does not change after the lock-up period expires.
+However, their value (relative to the Underlying Asset Token's exchange ratio) will increase with the accumulation of yields.
+Thus, burning PT does not redeem the same quantity of non-rebase Yield-bearing Tokens as initially staked; instead, it will be slightly less because part of the value is attributed to YT.

-UPT will be built using LayerZero's OFT standard, making it an omnichain token that can be seamlessly transferred to any blockchain, thereby amplifying its network effects.
+UPT is built using LayerZero’s Omnichain Fungible Token (OFT) standard, making it an omnichain token that can seamlessly transfer to any blockchain, amplifying its network effects.
+This is highly significant for its integration and interoperability with other modules in the Outrun ecosystem.